Last Updated: January 15, 2018

 - Dimensions = choose whether you want to enable Constrain proportions or not.

 Step 6-c ) The following image Embed allows you to paste the source code.

 Step 6-d ) The following image Advanced allows you to set up the following options.

 - Alternative source

-- RawHtml Lets you use raw HTML or any other code in your posts.
+- RawHtml Allows you to insert raw HTML or other codes in your posts and pages.
 You can also disable smart quotes and other automatic formatting on a per-post basis.

-In regards to Raw HTML has two versions, the free and Pro.
-The free version only works with the HTML editor, it is not not compatible with WYSIWYG editor.
-To use with the WYSIWYG editor you need to purchase the Pro version.
+In regards to Raw HTML, there are two versions available Free and Pro.
+The free version only works with the HTML editor, it is not compatible with Visual editor.
+To use with Visual editor you need to purchase the Pro version.

-Important: As always one of my golden rules create a backup before you try any new plugin just in case it causes other issues.
+Note: Always create a backup before you try any new plugin just in case something happens.

 I hope this helps you and puts you on the right track.
 If you need any help just leave a comment or send me an e-mail.